 Backlighting often causes exposure problems in pictures.
-In the Before image on the left, the mountain is backlit by the bright, sunny sky.
-As you can see, the sky has ended up looking overly bright while the mountain and other parts of the image appear slightly dark.
-As a result of backlighting, the shot has suffered a loss in details since the camera cannot register the wide tonal range in the scene.
-The Adjust Backlighting feature in Photoshop Elements, however, will help you to correct such problems.
+In the Before image on the left, the building is backlit by the bright, sunny sky.
+As you can see, the sky looks overly bright while the building and other parts of the image appear slightly dark.
+The Shadows/Highlights feature in Photoshop Elements will help you correct such problems.